uzairali19/private-events/README.md

 ### Usage

 - To use the app on local machine make sure you are on the root directory `private-events`
-- Open terminal and run `bundle install` to install all the dependecies then run `rails db:migrate`
+- Open terminal and run `bundle install` to install all the dependecies then run `rails db:create` and `rails db:migrate`
 - Finally run `rails server` go to your browser and type `localhost:3000`
 - Now you can play around with creating, updating or deleting users.